Getting Started with Docker

 |

-Once the installation is complete, we can check the docker
+Once the installation is complete, we can check the docker service in systemctl and confirm that

 the service is active.